WRITING

 Resistance RADIO

-Rather than a conventional academic panel, Black scholars explore resistance, joy and memory through their favorite songs, reflecting on how music has shaped their personal and academic journeys.
-At its heart, Resistance RADIO recognizes resistance as a diasporic legacy across many communities—offering tools, knowledge, and pathways for navigating and shaping a changing world.
+Rather than a conventional academic panel, scholars explore resistance, joy and memory through their favorite songs, reflecting on songs that embody their personal and academic journeys.
+At its heart, Resistance RADIO recognizes resistance as a diasporic legacy across many communities–offering tools, knowledges, and pathways for navigating and shaping a changing world.

 Community Café